Bunch Pendant from Lumens to Watts Conversion Chart & Brightness Comparison

 Lumens (range) Comparable Incandescent Watts

-400–500 lumens 40W bulb
+400 lumens – 500 lumens 40W bulb

-700–850 lumens 60W bulb
+700 lumens – 850 lumens 60W bulb

-1000–1200 lumens 75W bulb
+1000 lumens – 1200 lumens 75W bulb

-1500–1700 lumens 100W bulb
+1500 lumens – 1700 lumens 100W bulb

 Brightness in Context

-Numbers are helpful, but context matters.
+Numbers are helpful, but they don’t tell the whole story.

 Additional Resources